 Durability & Care

-Turkish Purple Jade (Mohs’ Hardness: 6.5 – 7) is an excellent choice for everyday jewelry.
+Tougher than Diamonds, Turkish Purple Jade (Mohs’ Hardness: 6.5 – 7) is a wonderfully wearable, durable gemstone, and an excellent choice for everyday jewelry.
 Turkish Purple Jade should always be stored carefully to avoid scuffs and scratches.
 Clean with gentle soap and lukewarm water, scrubbing behind the gem with a very soft toothbrush as necessary.
 After cleaning, pat dry with a soft towel or chamois cloth.

 Map Location